MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 ## SuppressMessage usage

-Code Analysis warnings are suppressed at the scope to which the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute is applied.
+Code Analysis warnings are suppressed at the level to which the <xref:System.Diagnostics.CodeAnalysis.SuppressMessageAttribute> attribute is applied.
+For example, the attribute can be applied at the assembly, module, type, member, or parameter level.
 The purpose of this is to tightly couple the suppression information to the code where the violation occurs.

 The general form of suppression includes the rule category and a rule identifier, which contains an optional human-readable representation of the rule name.
 For example: